matrix-org/matrix-spec-proposals/proposals/3856-threads-list-api.md

 the bundled aggregations and attempt to sort them.
 This can require many round trips to the server and is wasteful for both the client and server.

-Unfortunately even when a client has all the threads in a room is not able to accurately sort the threads since the client lacks the proper topological ordering of events.
+Unfortunately even when a client has all the threads in a room it is not able to accurately sort the threads since the client lacks the proper topological ordering of events.
 (The closest available information is the `age` or `origin_server_ts` of the events, but this is not always correct.)